Scaling Your Business – How Do You Scale Operations?

 When should I start scaling my business?

-Start scaling when you have a proven, repeatable business model that consistently makes money.
-You need stable cash flow, a strong customer base, and core processes that work well.
-Look for signs like turning away customers, your team feeling overwhelmed, or operations becoming messy.
-But don’t wait until you’re perfect – if you’re solving real problems and making consistent sales, it’s time to think about scaling.
+Begin scaling once you have a proven, repeatable business model that is reliably profitable.
+What you need are stable cash flow, a high percentage of truly satisfied customers, for whom you have the honor to do repeat business, and processes that are superior for your core operations.
+Monitor for signs that might include turning away customers, your team feeling stressed or operations getting messy.
+But if you aren’t waiting until you have everything perfect—if you’re actually solving real problems and making sales—then it’s time to start thinking about scaling.

 What are the biggest mistakes when scaling a business?